-As explained in the section of this website that explores the origin of the Roll, this manuscript easily lends itself to propaganda.
-This section explores the idea of the roll as propaganda in greater depth.
+As is explored in the section focusing on its origin, the Canterbury Roll easily lends itself to propaganda.
+This section explores the idea of the Roll as propaganda in greater depth.

 Genealogies as Propaganda